stuycs-gh-classrooms/10-nextcs-p01-git-push/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- arrow keys (left & right): controls movement of the platform
 - r: resets the game
 - space: pauses the game

 Mouse Control:
-- Mouse movement: nothing
+- Mouse movement: moves the platform
 - Mouse pressed: starts the game